-Dr. Brenner is a 2019-2020 fellow at the University of California National Center for Free Speech and Civic Engagement.
-Her project, entitled “Let Freedom (and Respect) Ring: Fostering Civil Discourse and Free Speech in the Classroom and Beyond,” will culminate in a student guide to free speech and productive discourse.
-It is co-researched and written with Professor Lara Schwartz.
+Dr. Brenner was a 2019-2020 fellow at the University of California National Center for Free Speech and Civic Engagement.
+Her project, entitled “Let Freedom (and Respect) Ring: Fostering Civil Discourse and Free Speech in the Classroom and Beyond,” culminated in a student guide to free speech and productive discourse.
+It was co-researched and written with Professor Lara Schwartz.

 Andrea consults with colleges and universities about free speech, facilitating discussions over difference, de-escalation techniques, and inclusive pedagogy.
 Her ongoing work encourages students in understanding speech not only as a matter of rights, but of responsibilities and opportunities.

 Andrea for the University of California National Center for Free Speech and Civic Engagement 2019-2020 Class of Fellows

 Andrea’s doctoral dissertation, Too White to Teach Race: Student Perceptions of Racial Identity-based Professor Credibility, a Case of Pedagogical Malpractice? and the majority of the classes she taught over 20 years at American University, focused on issues of cross-cultural dialogue, power, and inequality.
 The second semester of the full-year AUx course, which Andrea co-wrote, was “created specifically as a call to action by AU students, staff, and faculty who want to ensure that diversity, inclusion, free speech, and freedom of expression are part of the core curriculum at American University.”
 (AUx2 course overview).